Anton Berisha

-Anton Nikë Berisha (born 1946) is an Albanian scholar and folklorist.
+Anton Nikë Berisha (born August 7, 1946) is an Albanian scholar and folklorist.
 He has been teaching Albanian at the University of Calabria since 1992, and is considered an expert in Albanian oral and Arbëreshë literature.
+He is one of the Albanologists who have carried out extensive research on Albanian epic poetry, in particular collecting and publishing Kângë Kreshnikësh, the traditional songs of the heroic legendary cycle of Albanian epic poetry.

+Biography

 Anton Berisha was born on August 7, 1946, in Mirash in the municipality of Klina in Kosovo.
 He went to school at Ujmir and Pristina.
 He studied Albanian language and literature at the University of Pristina.
 He finished his postgraduate studies at the University of Zagreb, where he earned his doctorate in 1981.

 On July 1, 1973, Berisha was appointed to the department of folklore of the Albanological Institute of Pristina, where he worked for many years.
 In 1991 he moved to Italy and has been teaching Albanian at the University of Calabria since 1992.